 Associate of Applied Science in Information Technology

-The Associate of Applied Science in Information Technology enables students to develop skills in the areas of web processing, databases, networking, programming, and various operating systems.
+The Associate of Applied Science in Information Technology program enables students to develop skills in the areas of web processing, databases, networking, programming, and various operating systems.
 These skills enable students to seek positions within the information technology industry.